George Pereira: Early life and family

-Soldier
+Military career

 George Pereira was commissioned into the Grenadier Guards as a lieutenant on 23 August 1884, and was promoted to captain on 4 November 1896.

 Promoted to major on 2 May 1900, he served in China (1900) with the 1st Chinese Regiment, where he received the Distinguished Service Order (DSO) for his services during the Boxer Rebellion.

-In April 1902 he was in charge of bringing to South Africa a reinforcement of 500 officers and men of the Grenadier Guards for the 2nd and 3rd Battalions of the regiment, serving there during the Second Boer War.
-The war ended shortly after their arrival, in June 1902, and he returned home with other men of the 2nd battalion on the SS Galeka in October 1902.
+In April 1902 he was in charge of bringing to South Africa a reinforcement of 500 officers and men of the Grenadier Guards for the 2nd and 3rd battalions of the regiment, serving there during the Second Boer War.
+The war ended shortly after their arrival, in June 1902, and he returned home with other men of the 2nd Battalion on the SS Galeka in October 1902.

+He became a military attaché in September 1905 and received a temporary promotion to lieutenant colonel whilst holding this appointment.
+By now a major, he retired from the army in July 1909.

-During the First World War, he served on the Western Front as commanding officer of 1/4th (Denbighshire) Battalion, Royal Welch Fusiliers (the pioneer battalion in 47th (1/2nd London) Division) and was then promoted to officer commanding the 47th Brigade (from January 1916 to November 1917) and then the 43rd Brigade (1918).
-He was one of the great characters of the 16th Division.
+During the First World War, he served on the Western Front as commanding officer of the 1/4th (Denbighshire) Battalion, Royal Welch Fusiliers (the pioneer battalion in 47th (1/2nd London) Division) and was then promoted to officer commanding the 47th Brigade (from January 1916 to November 1917) and then the 43rd Brigade (1918).
+He was one of the great characters of the 16th (Irish) Division, of which the 47th Brigade formed a part.
 Known to the men as 'Hoppy' because of lameness after a riding accident, he was an irascible fire-eater and firm disciplinarian; characteristics he combined with an obvious concern for the welfare of his men.
 "Every officer and soldier of his brigade swears by him", one of his battalion commanders wrote.

 Explorer

-Pereira had served as British Military attaché in Peking from 1905 to 1910 and was fluent in Chinese.
+Pereira had served as British military attaché in Peking from 1905 to 1910 and was fluent in Chinese.
 He made many adventurous journeys in China and Tibet, frequently travelling thousands of miles on foot.
 He was the first European to walk from Peking to Lhasa, when he described the Amne Machin massif in eastern Tibet in 1921–2, sometimes reckoned among the great geographical discoveries of the twentieth century.

 His journey from Yunnan along the Tibetan border in 1923 was his last, as he died of some internal trouble just before reaching Kantze (where he was buried), near Batang, Sichuan, in October 1923.

 His journals of Chinese exploration were edited shortly after his death.
 Further extracts from his journals have been published recently (2004–) in the Guards' Magazine, edited by his great nephew, Edward Pereira.